Your 7-Week-Old Baby – Development, Milestones & Care

 [Also Read: 1 Month Old Baby Games and Activities]

 Since your baby is fragile, some things might affect his health.
-Ensure that you do not miss the routine check-ups.
-But, there will be times, when you might wonder if you should take your little one to a paediatrician.
+Ensure that you do not miss routine check-ups.
+But, there will be times when you might wonder if you should take your little one to a paediatrician.
 Read on to know more.

 Every baby may achieve the above-mentioned milestones at his own pace.
 However, sometimes there may be developmental issues and other health complications that might require immediate medical attention.
 Here are some symptoms that could indicate the need for immediate medical attention for your 7-week-old baby:

 - Your baby doesn’t respond or react to loud noises.

 - Your baby is not alert at hearing various sounds.

 - Your baby is unable to lift up his head while lying down.